ViralTexts/gtr-clusters/clusters/Philosophy of Marriage Lyon County Times 14 November 1896.md

 <table style="width: 100%;"><tr><td style="width: 50%">

+ls at all hours.
+tATENIi
+Patents Wanted.

+Parties having invention* they wish to pro*
+tect stiouM procure their patents through our
+agency, inventor’s Manual, a book containing
+cost ol patents, mode of procedure, etc., and
+otherinlormation, sent lorfc. stamp.
+Our list of patents wanted, for which large sums
+of money are offered, sent with the Manual, tree.
+Wo find purchasers for patents procured
-hrough our agency.
+through our agency.
 Branch offices In ell the
 principal cities and in all foreign countries.
 THE WORLD’S PROGRESS,
 -O. J. Bailey, Manager,—